 How To Stop Being Judgemental

-Are you a judgemental person?
+Are you a judgmental person?
 The answer is often yes.
-Of course, being judgemental isn’t always a bad thing.
+Of course, being judgmental isn’t always a bad thing.
 Often, when we balance our inner judge we can make informed decisions and leave or avoid dangerous situations.

 Additionally, when we are critical, we are helping ourselves become more creative, insightful, and innovative when it comes to helping ourselves and helping others with their problems.

-However, there are definitely times when being judgemental is rude, hurtful, and unnecessary.
+However, there are definitely times when being judgmental is rude, hurtful, and unnecessary.

 This is especially true when we nitpick and find faults with others, or when we think, speak, or behave in a way that condemns, criticizes, or ridicules someone else, an idea, a belief system, etc.

-Often, people become judgemental as a defense mechanism.
+Often, people become judgmental as a defense mechanism.
 The defense mechanism is an unconscious mental process that is initiated to protect the ego, mostly from anxiety or conflict.

 The ego’s purpose is to keep us feeling isolated from others as a survival tactic, and this survival tactic comes out in a plethora of different defense mechanisms.
 Defense mechanisms related to judgment looks like this: